-Local Office 31
+4 Local Office

 - Some areas have interagency aviation programs that utilize an Aviation Manager for multiple units.
-Duties are similar as other local level managers.
-33 - BLM Unit Aviation Managers (UAMs) serve as the focal point for the 34 Unit Aviation Program by providing technical expertise and management of 35 aviation resources to support Field Office/District programs.
-Field/District 36 37 Offices are responsible for hosting, supporting, providing daily - 38 management, and dispatching all aircraft assigned to their unit. - Field/District Offices have the authority to request additional resources; to 39 - establish priorities, and make assignments for all aircraft assigned to the 40 41 BLM within their unit or zone. - NPS Unit or Park Aviation Managers have the responsibility to provide 42 aviation expertise and management of aviation resources at each park unit.
-43 - Organizational responsibility refer to DO-60, RM-60.
-44
+Duties are similar as other local level managers. - BLM Unit aviation managers (UAMs) serve as the focal point for the unit aviation program by providing technical expertise and management of aviation resources to support field office/district programs.
+Field/district offices are responsible for hosting, supporting, providing daily management, and dispatching all aircraft assigned to their unit. - field/district offices have the authority to request additional resources; to - establish priorities, and make assignments for all aircraft assigned to the

+BLM within their unit or zone.

-- FS Unit Aviation Officers (UAOs)/Forest Aviation Officers (FAOs) have the responsibility for aviation activities at the local level, including aviation mission planning, risk management and safety, supervision, and evaluation.
-UAOs/FAOs assist Line Officers with risk assessment/management and cost analysis.
-Refer to FSM 5700 Zero Code for a list of responsibilities. - BIA The AAM/UAM manages the unit aviation program by providing technical and management direction of aviation resources to support Agency programs.
-The AAM/UAM has functional responsibility in the following areas: - 10 The AAM/UAM is authorized to provide for daily management of all aviation resources; - 12 Ensures Agency flight compliance with USDI/BIA/Region and Agency policies and regulations; - Develop and implement the Agency/Unit aviation management plan, as well as specific operating plans for other aviation programs (i.e., Helitack, SEAT, and aerial supervision): - 17 Ensures completion of the Project Aviation Safety Plan (PASP) with appropriate approvals/briefing of Line Officer; - Ensures that appropriate training is provided to aviation users and supervisors.
-Monitors aviation training compliance for the Agency/Unit; - o Designates and assigns an alternate aviation manager when needed; - 23 Ensures that visiting aircrews have received flight crew briefing/aviation orientation and guides; - Confirms DOI/BIA/OMB requirements are met and completes the cost analysis requirements and schedules the flight with a qualified vendor; - 27 Ensures the accuracy of the Aircraft Use Report.
-Processes and 28 maintains copies and records documenting the flight as required by the 29 DOI manual; - Oconfirms that a qualified Flight Manager is assigned to all project/resource flights; - o Is responsible for the distribution and use of the Aviation Boundary Plan/Checklist if one is in place; - O Ensures Agency/Unit Aviation Security Plan is current and implemented in accordance with DOI policy; - o May serve as the COR for BIA exclusive use aircraft on their Agency/Unit if aircraft manager is not current or qualified as such; - Authorized to order approved aircraft utilizing agency procurement documents and procedures.
+- NPS Unit or park aviation managers have the responsibility to provide aviation expertise and management of aviation resources at each park unit.
+Organizational responsibility refer to DO-60, RM-60. - FS Unit aviation officers (UAOs)/forest aviation officers (FAOs) have the responsibility for aviation activities at the local level, including aviation mission planning, risk management and safety, supervision, and evaluation.
+UAOs/FAOs assist line officers with risk assessment/management and cost analysis.
+Refer to FSM 5700 Zero Code for a list of responsibilities. - 9 BIA The AAM/UAM manages the unit aviation program by providing technical and management direction of aviation resources to support Agency programs.
+The AAM/UAM has functional responsibility in the following areas: - The AAM/UAM is authorized to provide for daily management of all aviation resources; - Ensures agency flight compliance with USDI/BIA/region and agency policies and regulations; - Develop and implement the agency/unit aviation management plan, as well as specific operating plans for other aviation programs (i.e., helitack, SEAT, and aerial supervision); - 20 Ensures completion of the Project Aviation Safety Plan (PASP) with appropriate approvals/briefing of line officer; - 22 Ensures that appropriate training is provided to aviation users and 23 supervisors.
+Monitors aviation training compliance for the 24 Agency/Unit; - o Designates and assigns an alternate aviation manager when needed; - Ensures that visiting aircrews have received flight crew briefing/aviation orientation and guides; - 28 Confirms DOI/BIA/OMB requirements are met and completes the cost analysis requirements and schedules the flight with a qualified vendor; - O Ensures the accuracy of the Aircraft Use Report.
+Processes and maintains copies and records documenting the flight as required by the DOI manual; - Occupied to all project/resource flights;

+Confirms that a qualified flight manager is assigned to all project/resource flights; - o Is responsible for the distribution and use of the Aviation Boundary Plan/Checklist if one is in place; - O Ensures Agency/Unit Aviation Security Plan is current and implemented in accordance with DOI policy; - May serve as the COR for BIA exclusive use aircraft on their agency/unit if aircraft manager is not current or qualified as such; - Authorized to order approved aircraft utilizing agency procurement documents and procedures.
 Also establish priorities and allocate all aircraft assigned to the BIA within their unit or zone; and - Maintains an up to date aviation reference library with all applicable aviation policy and procedural references.